 He also made incredible music with Alice Coltrane and Rashied Ali on Stellar Regions and Live In Japan.
 I was so happy when the new tapes were discovered especially as Golden Rule came out in the same year as the new Coltrane record.

-Through Coltrane I became fascinated by his incredible fellow musicians.
-Eric Dolphy was outstanding, and we will never know, where he could have gone, because he died far to soon.
+Through Coltrane, I became fascinated by his incredible fellow musicians.
+Eric Dolphy was outstanding, and we will never know, where he could have gone because he died far too soon.
 One of my favourite records is Out To Lunch.

 As I got deeper into jazz, I was constantly exploring new sounds from everywhere.
 I discovered Indian musicians like Ravi Shankar, violinist L. Shankar, tabla players Zakir Hussain and his father Alla Rakha and flautist Hariprasad Chaurasia and African musicians like Tony Allen, Fela Kuti, Farafina and Ali Farka Toure.